checkly/docs.checklyhq.com/site/content/docs/browser-checks/visual-regression-snapshot-testing.md

 aliases:
    - "/docs/browser-checks/visual-comparison-snapshot-testing/"
 ---
 Playwright Test gives you the ability to do visual regression testing and snapshot testing.
+With Checkly, you can run these tests against production, 24x7.

-This is useful for testing the visual appearance of your application.
+This is useful for testing the visual appearance of your applications and making sure production-specific issues like bad deploys, flaky 3rd party dependencies, CMS changes and user-generated content do not impact to general layout and visual consistency of your core screens on production.

+.
 The TL;DR is that you can:

 - Use the `.toHaveScreenshot()` assertion to visually compare a screenshot of your page to a golden image / reference snapshot.
 - Use the `.toMatchSnapshot()` assertion to compare any `string` or `Buffer` value to a golden image / reference snapshot.